pavanvidem/training-material/topics/dev/tutorials/tool-from-notebook/tutorial.md

 >
 {: .agenda}

-# Generating Galaxy Tools From Jupyter notebooks
+# Convert an example Jupyter notebook into a Galaxy tool

 You will learn how to use the `nb2galaxy` module of the `nb2workflow` library to convert the jupyter notebook into the Galaxy tool.

+plots a function $y=x^p$ in a given range.
+It

-## Preparing environment
+## Environment Setup

-Throughout this tutorial, the jupyter-lab interface is used to edit notebooks.
-The example notebook is simple, only using basic numeric libraries, like `numpy` and `matplotlib`.
-The `nb2galaxy` is a part of the `nb2workflow` library, maintaned by the astronomy-oriented team, but isn't limited to astronomy use-case.
-To test a Galaxy tool or to preview it locally, `planemo` library is used.
-To create a virtual environment with the needed tools installed:
+This tutorial uses the JupyterLab interface to edit notebooks, but any Jupyter-compatible editor (such as VS Code) will work just as well.
+The example notebook relies only on the `numpy` and `matplotlib` libraries.
+Two additional packages are required: `nb2workflow`  that provides the `nb2galaxy` conversion module and `planemo`  which is used to test or preview the generated Galaxy tool locally.
+To create a virtual environment with all required packages:

 ```bash
 mkdir nb2galaxy-example